 We can also arrange for your child to be collected when he/she arrives in Auckland.
 The drive to Southwell School from Auckland International Airport is only 1 hour 20 minutes.

-End of Term 1, April Holidays: Return to home country (preferred), or stay with Home Stay family arranged by the school.
+End of Term 1, April Holidays: Return to Home Country and/or Parents (preferred), or stay with Home Stay family arranged by the school.

-End of Term 2, July Holidays: Must return to home country.
+End of Term 2, July Holidays: Must return to Home Country and/or Parents.

-End of Term 3, September Holidays: Return to home country (preferred), or stay with Home Stay family arranged by the school.
+End of Term 3, September Holidays: Return to Home Country and/or Parents (preferred), or stay with Home Stay family arranged by the school.

 Boarders are well catered for at Southwell.
 We have a chef and kitchen staff that provide nutritious meals and snacks.
 Students should not bring food to school as it is not necessary and there is nowhere for them to store it in the dormitories.